 If you’re after something small, light and easily pocketable, then a travel compact is your obvious choice.
 While the budget compacts have all but disappeared, thanks to innovations made on smartphone cameras, manufacturers have been regularly launching premium models that offer longer zooms, faster performance and better creative control.

-What makes the travel compact an appealing choice is that fact that it’s great for the newbie as well.
+What makes the travel compact an appealing choice is the fact that it’s great for the newbie as well.
 They don’t need a lot of technical knowledge to use, and neither do they need fiddly settings as most offer an array of auto modes that take great images.

 Advanced users, however, might want something that offers a tad more control.
 For them, an interchangeable lens camera (ILC) is a better option.
-That includes DSLRs and a mirrorless cameras.
+That includes DSLRs and mirrorless cameras.

 With the ability to swap out lenses for specific subjects and the degree to which users can control camera settings, DSLRs have traditionally been seen as the gateway into the world of more serious photography.
 Canon and Nikon dominate this market, with both manufacturers offering DSLRs to suit most budgets and varying degrees of technical abilities – from entry-level to professional.